Are There Accelerated MSN Programs?

 Rush University

 At Rush University, students can complete their generalist entry master’s clinical nurse leader degree.
 This program is designed for students who have already completed a bachelor’s degree in another field.
 Graduates of this program can sit for the NCLEX exam and clinical nurse leader certification.
-This program boasts a high NCLEX pass rate, with at least 95 percent of students passing the exam in 2022.
+This program boasts a high NCLEX pass rate, with 100 percent of students passing the exam in 2023.

 Currently, more than half of the courses for this program are offered online or have an online option.
 However, students must complete clinical rotations at sites across the Chicago Metro area.
 Graduates of this program can work as registered nurses or complete additional studies such as a doctor of nursing practice degree.